 The Department of Materials Science and Engineering offers a combined B.S./M.S. program for students currently enrolled at the University of Maryland.
 Students enrolled in the B.S./M.S. program will earn both a Bachelors of Science and a Masters of Science with thesis in five years.

-Students must apply to the University of Maryland Graduate School during their senior year.
-They will begin their graduate program during the semester or summer following graduation.
+Students must apply to the University of Maryland Graduate School during the January before their senior year.
+They will begin their graduate program during the semester or summer following their B.S. graduation.

 The minimum requirements for acceptance into this combined program are:

 - At least a 3.50 GPA

 - No more than 24 credits of ENMA courses remaining for the B.S. degree

 - No more than 6 credits of GENED requirements remaining for the B.S. degree

 - Two letters of recommendation including one from the likely thesis advisor

 - A statement of research interests

 Students interested in pursuing this degree option should discuss the possibility with their advisor by early in their junior year.
 Ideally, the student should have identified a faculty advisor and have begun to work on a research project by their senior year.